 Mobile Intelligent Networks (CAMEL)

-Course Code: MB90 Course Summary An introduction to Intelligent Network (IN) concepts specifically those associated with IN Capability Set 1 (IN-CS1).
-The course covers the interworking between CAMEL and mobile networks, including the circuit-switched packet-switched domains and the SMS service.
+Our Mobile Intelligent Networks CAMEL Training Course (Course Code: MB90) is designed to provide an in-depth understanding of Intelligent Network (IN) concepts, specifically focusing on IN Capability Set 1 (IN-CS1) and its interworking with CAMEL and mobile networks.
+This course covers a range of topics including Basic Call State Models (BCSM), Detection Points (DP) types and arming, CAMEL Phases 1, 2, and 3 features, operation and procedures, as well as CAMEL interaction with both circuit-switched (CS) and packet-switched (PS) mobile networks.
+Ideal for individuals looking to implement value-added services within mobile networks using CAMEL technology, this course requires participants to have a good understanding of technical language and concepts, as well as a solid knowledge of GSM operation.
+Familiarity with SS7 is also beneficial for a comprehensive learning experience.
+Expand your expertise in Intelligent Network concepts and CAMEL technology with our comprehensive training course.
+Gain insights into CAMEL Information Flows, charging functions, pre-paid solutions, real-time charging, and analysis of CAMEL signalling.
+Whether you are a telecom professional looking to advance your career or a company seeking to implement innovative services in mobile networks, this course will equip you with the necessary skills and knowledge to succeed in the dynamic world of mobile intelligent networks.
 Who would benefit Those needing to know how value-added services can be implemented within mobile networks using CAMEL technology.
 Prerequisites An ability to understand technical language and concepts, and a good knowledge of GSM operation.
 Knowledge of SS7 is also beneficial.
 Topic Areas Include Intelligent Network Concepts Intelligent Network – Capability Set 1 Basic Call State Models (BCSM) Detection Points (DP) types and arming CAMEL Phases 1, 2 and 3 features, operation and procedures BCSMs, DPs and CAMEL Subscription Information CAMEL Information Flows CAMEL Interaction with CS and PS mobile networks CAMEL Interaction with CS and PS mobile networks Charging functions Pre-paid solutions and real-time charging Analysis of CAMEL signalling

 POA: Private Course